mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 collecting logs.
-Client applications are often dedicated to the hardware they operate on, but there are also applications where the operator may adapt the interface by selecting which attributes of which devices he wants to control.
+Client applications are often dedicated to the hardware they operate on, but there are also applications where the operator may adapt the interface by selecting which attributes of which devices he/she wants to control.
 The applications that allow one to control multiple attributes and give an overview of a set of devices and attributes are called *synoptic panels*.

-Although relying heavily on CORBA, TANGO also uses ZeroMQ for **event-based communication**.
-There are events that the client registers for, and is notified whenever the event occurs, e.g. a value of attribute changes significantly.
-This allows for efficient communication in scenarios where client would otherwise constantly poll the device server.
+While relying heavily on CORBA, TANGO also uses ZeroMQ for **event-based communication**.
+There are events that the client registers for, and is notified whenever the event occurs, e.g. the value of an attribute changes significantly.
+This allows for efficient communication in scenarios where otherwise the client would constantly poll the device server.
 Device server developers may also fire events when server-initiated communication is required.

-The concepts ~~described in this section~~ are just an overview to give the reader understanding what TANGO is.
+The concepts ~~described in this section~~ are just an overview to give the reader a glimpse of what TANGO is.
 Providing an extensive description of TANGO is out of scope of this thesis and some simplifications have been made here.
-All these topics are discussed deeply in the TANGO Control System Manual [@tango2016manual].
+All these topics are discussed much deeper in the TANGO Control System Manual [@tango2016manual].

 ![TANGO Control System architecture overview.](